Pratham-mehta/HPC-Notes/NYU HPC Greene Demo.md

 **for example:**

-- For the assignment we were asked to use MKL library, the package that we had use was : `python/intel/3.8.6/`
+- For the assignment we were asked to use MKL library, the package that we had use was: `python/intel/3.8.6/`

 - To use that package, you will write: